SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 ### Level 3

+* Ranged Specialist

+You are proficient with all two-handed ranged weapons and gain Archery fighting style.

+* Sniper's Aim

+Once per turn, when you hit a creature with a ranged weapon attack, that creature takes extra damage of the same type equal to your rogue level.

+### Level 9

+* Heart-Seeking Shot

+As a free action, you can make your next ranged weapon attack result in a guaranteed critical hit if it hits a creature.
+You can use this feature once per short rest.

+* Killing Spree

+Once during your turn, when you reduce a creature to 0 hit points, you gain an extra attack as a part of your main action and reset the usage of your Sniper's Aim feature.

+### Level 13

+* Deadly Focus

+If you miss with a ranged weapon attack roll, you can roll it again with advantage.
+You can use this feature once per short rest.

+### Level 17

+* Perfect Shot

+You reroll any 1s or 2s when rolling for damage.
+You must keep the second roll.

+## 7. Raven Uncut

+Ravens are ranged weapon specialists that are trained to take down enemies quickly and effectively.

+### Level 3

 * Heart Seeking Shot

 You aim at a vital spot of an enemy.
 When you make an attack with a two-handed ranged weapon you suffer a -4 penalty to the attack roll but your critical threat range increases by 2.
 In addition, your attack deals an extra 1d6 damage.
 The extra damage increases by 1d6 every 4 Rogue levels.